ebeneliason/acetate/README.md

 string indicates the size and position of the sprite.
 You can modify the debug string format to include the most useful information for your use case in two ways:

-1.  **Change the default.** Modify the `acetate.defaultDebugFormatString` to change the debug string shown for all of your sprites.
+1.  **Change the default.** Modify the `acetate.defaultDebugStringFormat` to change the debug string shown for all of your sprites.

-2.  **Set custom strings.** Set the `debugFormatString` or `debugString` properties directly on your sprites, such as in their `init` functions. `debugFormatString` behaves just like the `defaultDebugFormatString`, with substitutions as described in the table below.
-The value of `debugString` will be displayed verbatim, which is slightly more performant at the cost of having to format the entire string yourself.
+2.  **Set custom strings.** Implement the `debugString(string, [performSubtitutions])` function on your sprite.
+You can provide a fully formatted string, or include substitution patterns as shown in the table below, passing `true` for the optional second parameter.

+    ```lua
+    function MySprite:debugString()
+        local s
+        -- construct `s` using any properties belonging to your sprite you'd like to see while debugging
+        return s, true
+    end
+    ```

 All substitution patterns begin with a dollar sign (`$`) followed by either one or two alphabetical characters.
 They are case sensitive.